 Accuracy, Time, and Interpretability Knobs¶

 The experiment preview describes what the Accuracy, Time, and Interpretability settings mean for your specific experiment.
-This preview will autmatically update if any of the knob values change.
-Following is more detailed information describing how these values affect an experiment.
+This preview will automatically update if any of the knob values change.
+The following is more detailed information describing how these values affect an experiment.

-As accuracy increases (as indicated by the tournament_* toml settings), Driverless AI gradually adjusts the method for performing the evolution and ensemble.
+As accuracy increases, Driverless AI gradually adjusts the method for performing the evolution and ensemble.
 At low accuracy, Driverless AI varies features and models, but they all compete evenly against each other.
 At higher accuracy, each independent main model will evolve independently and be part of the final ensemble as an ensemble over different main models.
 At higher accuracies, Driverless AI will evolve+ensemble feature types like Target Encoding on and off that evolve independently.
 Finally, at highest accuracies, Driverless AI performs both model and feature tracking and ensembles all those variations.

 Note: A check for a shift in the distribution between train and test is done for accuracy >= 5.